manas96/Raytracer/README.md

 ![Glass teapot](example_output/teapot_demo.jpg)
 ![Metallic teapot](example_output/teapot_metallic.jpg)

 There are a few visual artifacts in these images, especially with the teapot normals.
-However, it does demonstrate geometry mesh loading.
+However, they do demonstrate geometry mesh loading.

 ## Building instructions
 CMake 3.9 is required.